The term "germs" refers

 Use warm water and plenty of soap.

 Rub your hands together for at least 15 seconds (away from the water).
-Kids can

 Rinse your hands.